-Once every week or two, we encourage all of our clients at FLF to have a treat meal where they eat whatever they want.
+Once every week, we encourage all of our clients at FLF to have a treat meal where they eat whatever they want.

 How is this possible?
 How do you lose fat and still enjoy your favorite treats?
 Don't you have to eat egg whites and chicken breasts and broccoli and fat-free yogurt to get a rockin' body?

 Treat meals are KEY if you're a Fat Loss Foodie.
-In this article, you'll learn "why" behind why we do what we do - and how we handle the foods you think you can never eat again if you want to get leaner.
+In this article, you'll learn "why" behind why we do what we do - and how we handle the foods you think you “can’t” eat.

 First Off: Words Matter